 In June 2002, the Company loaned the chief executive officer of AVI \$500,000 under a one year term loan.
 The loan was secured by the chief executive officer's stock in AVI.
 Interest on the loan accrued at the rate of 4.75% per annum.
-This loan was made prior to the Sarbanes-Oxley Act, which prohibits loans to executives, and therefore is grandfathered in.
+This loan was made prior to the Sarbanes-Oxley Act, which prohibits loans to executives, and, therefore, is grandfathered in.
 On June 13, 2003, the loan to the Company's chief executive officer was repaid in full with accrued interest.

-In May 2001, the Company entered into an Investment Agreement with Medtronic International, Ltd, ("MIL," then known as Medtronic Asset Management, Inc.,), a wholly-owned subsidiary of Medtronic, Inc. In June 2001, pursuant to the Investment Agreement, MIL purchased 1,408,451 shares of the Company's Common Stock and received a Warrant for 3,000,000 shares of such stock at an exercise price of \$10.00 per share and certain other purchase rights, based on agreed technology milestones being met or waived by MIL for an additional 352,113 shares of the Company's Common Stock at \$7.10 per share and, based on the market price at the time purchased, up to an additional \$7.5 million of such Common Stock.
+In May 2001, the Company entered into an Investment Agreement with Medtronic International, Ltd, ("MIL," then known as Medtronic Asset Management, Inc.), a wholly-owned subsidiary of Medtronic, Inc. In June 2001, pursuant to the Investment Agreement, MIL purchased 1,408,451 shares of the Company's Common Stock and received a Warrant for 3,000,000 shares of such stock at an exercise price of \$10.00 per share and certain other purchase rights, based on agreed technology milestones being met or waived by MIL to acquire an additional 352,113 shares of the Company's Common Stock at \$7.10 per share and, based on the market price at the time purchased, up to an additional \$7.5 million of such Common Stock.
 In June 2001, the parties entered into a related Registration Rights Agreement under which the Company agreed to register such shares for resale.
-In June 2001, the Company also entered into a License and Development Agreement and a Supply Agreement with Medtronic, Inc. The License and Development Agreement granted Medtronic, Inc. certain rights to develop and use the Company's NeuGene technology for the treatment of restenosis in heart disease.
-The Company is to receive certain fixed payments and license fees if the technology is developed and commercially exploited by Medtronic, Inc. Under the Supply Agreement the Company agreed to manufacture the licensed product pursuant to a negotiated cost and pricing formula.
-Neither MIL nor Medtronic, Inc. was a related party as of the date of the stock purchases in June 2001, but became such as a result of such purchases.
-In 2003, the Company elected to convert Medtronic's license to non-exclusive.
-The Company has some ongoing obligations under the various agreements as to assisting Medtronic in developing its product and manufacturing the product when developed.
+In June 2001, the Company also entered into a License and Development Agreement and a Supply Agreement with Medtronic, Inc. In 2003, the Company elected to convert Medtronic's license to non-exclusive.
+In 2004, the Company terminated this agreement.